marinladovic/go_workshop/notes/05_visibility.md

 What we write in a module:

-- If it's camelCase, it's prvate
+- If it's camelCase, it's private
 - If it's PascalCase, it's public

 Variables and lambda functions can be: